AuroransSolis/Parker-Square/README.txt

 Here's the idea: this program tries to find a magic square of perfect squares where all nine entries are distinct.

-What for purposes of optimization, it uses a couple qualities of magic square entries (for instance, all squared entries must be 1 modulo 24), and the following method of producing values is used:
+What for purposes of optimization, it uses a couple qualities of magic square entries (for instance, all squared entries must be 1 modulo 24), and the following method of producing non-squared values is used:

-Non-square values are produced like so:

   x + y       x - y - z       x + z
 x - y + z         x         x + y - z